ilonaand/rsschool-nodejs-task-graphql/README.md

     DONE 2.1, 2.2, 2.8-2.11, 2.12-2.15, 2.17
-    ( Base is empty; before use you need create entities by mutations in 2.8-2.10 and later change ID in queryes )
+    ( Base is empty; before use you need create entities by mutations in 2.8-2.10 and later change ID in queries )

    * Get gql requests: